rosenpin/i3-agenda/README.md

 It might not work properly if you have more than 10 all day events, this can be fixed by increasing the maxResults variable

 It uses a caching mechanism so you won't have to contact Google servers every minute, to set the cache TTL use the -ttl flag when running
-`python i3-agenda.py --ttl 60` to set the TTL to 60 (meaning it will contact Google again every hour) This means that if you create a new event, it might take an hour for the script to recognize it
+`i3-agenda --ttl 60` to set the TTL to 60 (meaning it will contact Google again every hour) This means that if you create a new event, it might take an hour for the script to recognize it
 The default is 30 minutes